stevenwanderski/bxslider-4/readme.md

 ##The fully-loaded, responsive jQuery content slider

 ### New in 4.1!
-* Carousel mode (minSlides / maxSlides) re-written to be more intuitive
+* Carousel mode (minSlides / maxSlides) was re-written to be more intuitive.
-* SlideWidth now acts as it should (slides respect the width value)
+* SlideWidth now acts as it should (slides respect the width value).
-* SlideWidth now properly parsed: accepts string ("600px") or integer (600)
+* SlideWidth now properly parsed: accepts string ("600px") or integer (600).
+* Slider now only needs to load visible slides (by default) in order to initialize which results in much faster loading.
+A "preloadImages" setting allows for configuration.

 ###Why should I use this slider?
 * Fully responsive - will adapt to any device